bertilmuth/requirementsascode/README.md

 This behavior can be overriden by specifying a custom event handler on the ModelRunner with `publishWith()`.
 For example, you can use `modelRunner.publishWith(queue::put)` to publish events to an event queue.

-# event queue for non-blocking handling
+# event queue for non-blocking handling (experimental)
 The default mode for the ModelRunner is to handle messages in a blocking way.
 Instead, you can use a simple event queue that processes events one by one in its own thread: